Top 10 Winter Soups

 Smoked Cream of Mushroom Soup

 Woody mushrooms pair perfectly with wood-fired flavor in a silky soup that's elegant enough to serve for a special occasion.
-Smoke a few extra mushrooms and reserve them to garnish the soup and impart even more welcome smoky flavor.
+Give some extra mushrooms some wood-fired flavor and reserve them to garnish the smoked cream of mushroom soup and impart even more welcome smoky flavor.

-Pork neck, which you can get at the butcher counter, gives this soup deep flavor and the meat from it becomes meltingly tedner as the soup simmers on the Traeger.
+Pork neck, which you can get at the butcher counter, gives this ham and bean soup deep flavor and the meat from it becomes meltingly tender as the soup simmers on the Traeger.

-Roast some broccoli on your Traeger before before adding it to a thick, cheesy soup for a wood-fired, flavor-packed twist on a favorite comfort food.
+Roast some broccoli on your Traeger before adding it to a thick, cheesy soup for a wood-fired, flavor-packed twist on a favorite comfort food.
+Make sure to pair this roasted broccoli cheese soup with pull-apart dinner rolls for dipping.

 Smoked New England Clam Chowder